What is Unitarian Universalism?

 • We should learn from one another;

-• Everyone can search for what is true and right in life;
+• We are free to search for what is true and right in life;

 • Everyone should have a say about the things that concern them;